kiindaa/NeuraLearn/RREADME.md

 The choice considered both performance and deployment simplicity.

 ---
+# Biggest technical challenge

+## Say this

+The biggest technical challenge was combining several different data sources while avoiding target leakage.

+The sources had different formats, column names, time coverage, missing values, and measurement types.

+Also, agricultural production, cultivated area, and yield are mathematically related.
+If current-year production or area is included, the model may indirectly see the answer.

+I solved this by:

+- standardising governorate names,
+- checking required columns,
+- checking unique merge keys,
+- building one canonical dataset,
+- removing current-year outcome columns,
+- using historical features,
+- evaluating with LOYO.
 ## 28. What is the difference between evaluation and final training?

 Evaluation uses LOYO to estimate performance on unseen years.